 - (1) These amounts represent the aggregate grant date fair value of stock awards and option awards, respectively, granted in each year presented calculated in accordance with FASB ASC Topic 718.
-See our discussion of "Stock-Based Compensation" under Note 2 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2011 (the "Form 10-K") for details as to the assumptions used to determine the grant date fair value of the stock and option awards.
-See also our discussion of stock-based compensation under Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" of the Form 10-K. - (2) Salaries earned in 2011 include two months at the 2010 salary level because annual salary adjustments are not made effective until March 1. - (3) Represents a cash bonus for performance in 2011, which was paid in 2012. - (4) Consists of \$36,000 of rental payments for a company apartment for Dr. Bahcall's use, \$30,960 as a tax reimbursement in connection with the rental payments, commuting costs for Dr. Bahcall's travel from his home in New York to our offices in Lexington, Massachusetts, and matching contributions made under our 401(k) plan. - (5) Represents matching contributions made under our 401(k) plan. - (6) Mr. Singh joined the Company on November 29, 2010.
+See our discussion of "Stock-Based Compensation" under Note 2 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2012 (the "Form 10-K") for details as to the assumptions used to determine the grant date fair value of the stock and option awards.
+See also our discussion of stock-based compensation under Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" of the Form 10-K. - (2) Salaries earned in 2012 include two months at the 2011 salary level because annual salary adjustments were not made effective until March 1, 2012. - (3) Represents a cash bonus for performance in 2012, which was paid in March 2013. - (4) Consists of \$36,000 of rental payments for a company apartment for Dr. Bahcall's use, \$30,960 as a tax reimbursement in connection with the rental payments, commuting costs for Dr. Bahcall's travel from his home in New York to our offices in Lexington, Massachusetts and matching contributions made under our 401(k) plan. - (5) Represents matching contributions made under our 401(k) plan. - (6) Mr. Singh joined the Company on November 29, 2010. - (7) Consists of reimbursements for relocation expenses and matching contributions made under our 401(k) plan.

-2011 Grants of Plan-Based Awards
+2012 Grants of Plan-Based Awards

-The following table shows information regarding grants of equity awards that we made during the fiscal year ended December 31, 2011 to each of the executive officers named in the Summary Compensation Table.
+The following table shows information regarding grants of equity awards that we made during the fiscal year ended December 31, 2012 to each of the executive officers named in the Summary Compensation Table.